Internal Linking for SEO

 Before diving into best practices, let's mention two important concepts:

 1. Backlinks: Links from other websites to yours.
 These act as endorsements, driving traffic to your site and boosting your site's authority in the eyes of the search engines.
+But it's important that those other sites are generally seen as being trustworthy and respected.

 Can internal links replace the need for backlinks?